 Every study done of Internet usage demonstrates that more seniors are getting online with every passing year, and becoming more comfortable with using websites for managing their affairs and researching information.
 At the same time, a growing number of businesses, volunteer groups, government agencies, and other organizations are catering to the needs of the over-55 crowd, who are voicing their interest in using the Internet to maximize their independence, and to experience the same Web access enjoyed by their children and grandchildren.

-We will consider some of the more promising of the countless websites devoted to senior issues, such as keeping healthy, making new friends, getting understandable answers to tax questions, traveling domestically and internationally, using assistive technologies, and staying active after retirement by getting involved in community groups.
+I will consider some of the more promising of the countless websites devoted to senior issues, such as keeping healthy, making new friends, getting understandable answers to tax questions, traveling domestically and internationally, using assistive technologies, and staying active after retirement by getting involved in community groups.

 In the course of examining these websites and discovering what they have to offer, it becomes increasingly clear that the attitudes of seniors towards the use of technology in general — and the Internet in particular — are changing dramatically.
 Partly as a result of this, the attitudes of non-seniors towards the websites and services that they offer to seniors, and the accessibility of those websites, are changing even more dramatically.